secops4thewin/TA-greynoise/README.txt

  10. Data is stored in  the index specified in Step 5.

 ### Issues, Bugs, Features ;)
-Version 0.0.1 - No API Key functionality
+Version 1.0.0 - No API Key functionality - Fixed

 Hit me up on twitter (@)MickeyPerre for any issues, bugs and features.

 ### Release Notes
+1.1.0 - Added API Key support, Validate that IP addresses and API Keys are valid.
-0.0.1 - Initial Release, supports Alert Action / Adaptive Response to search an IP Address.
+1.0.0 - Initial Release, supports Alert Action / Adaptive Response to search an IP Address.
 API Key option is present but not working.
 Will add in next release once api key is received